 The above rule is differentiated where a court's decision is issued following a collective lawsuit.
 As per the Consumers' Law (article 10, paras.
 16 ff.), in such cases, the decision issued has an erga omnes effect, namely towards non-litigants as well, this being a very special characteristic under Greek law.
-The same decision has a res judicata effect in favour of any consumer damaged, even if they did not participate in the relevant trial, when it recognises the damage suffered by the consumer may notify his claim to the producer.
+The same decision has a res judicata effect in favour of any consumer damaged, even if they did not participate in the relevant trial, when it recognises the damage suffered by the consumers due to an unlawful behaviour.
+As a result, any damaged consumer may notify his claim to the producer.
 In a case where the producer does not compensate the consumer at issue within thirty (30) days, the latter may file a petition before the competent court asking for a judicial order to be issued against the producer.
 Further, individual consumers' rights are not affected by the collective pursuance of a claim, nor by a rejecting decision in the above case.